haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 job by reloading the status page every 30 seconds.

-For convenience we have already provided pre-calculated results in the `cryo-EM/powerfit-PolIII-core` directory in the data downloaded for this tutorial.
+For convenience, we have already provided pre-calculated results in the `cryo-EM/powerfit-PolIII-core` directory in the data downloaded for this tutorial.
 The `fit_1.pdb` file corresponds to the top solution predicted by PowerFit.
 You can inspect it and see how well it fits into the cryo-EM map using `Chimera` with its `Volume -> Fit in Map` tool (see instructions above).

 Repeat the above procedure, but this time for the C82 domain.
-Pre-calculated results are available in the `cryo-EM/powerfit-PolIII-C82` directory
+Pre-calculated results are available in the `cryo-EM/powerfit-PolIII-C82` directory.

 <hr>
 ### Refining the fit in Chimera

-Let's see how well did Chimera performed for the fitting and try to further optimize the fit using Chimera.
+Let's see how well did PowerFit perform in fitting and try to further optimize the fit using Chimera.

 <a class="prompt prompt-info">
   UCSF Chimera Menu → File → Open... → Select the cryo-EM/powerfit-PolIII-core/fit_1.pdb